Geauga Lake: Closing and land redevelopment

 In 2007, the summer-only operation of Geauga Lake continued.
 The annual Oktoberfest festival weekend held in September every year concluded on September 16, 2007, marking the amusement park's last day of operation.
 On September 21, 2007, Cedar Fair announced that the ride side of Geauga Lake would permanently close, and that the water park side would continue to operate the following season as Geauga Lake's Wildwater Kingdom.
-Cedar Fair also announced plans to move existing rides to its other properties.
-This led to efforts to save Geauga Lake, especially landmarks such as the Big Dipper and the Carousel, through an online petition and letters to public officials.
+At the time, the park was still facing financial issues and its attendance levels had declined.
+Cedar Fair also announced plans to move existing rides to other properties.
+This led to efforts from locals to save Geauga Lake, especially landmark rides such as the Big Dipper and the Carousel.

-Cedar Fair placed the amusement park side's land up for sale.
+Cedar Fair placed the amusement park side's land up for sale in 2008.
 The remaining rides and remnants were auctioned separately on June 17, 2008.
-Many returned to the park for one last visit preview and auction days.

 In 2012 and 2013, Cleveland-based photographer and artist Johnny Joo visited Geauga Lake to capture the park in a state of decay.
-These photos brought heavy local attention from families who had remembered the park in its heyday.
+These photos brought heavy local attention from families who had visited the park in its heyday.

-As late as January 2013, the Geauga Lake side was still for sale and projects similar to Crocker Park in Westlake, Ohio were being considered.
+As late as January 2013, the amusement park side was still for sale, and projects similar to Crocker Park in Westlake, Ohio were being considered.
 Bainbridge Township and Cedar Fair hoped to have it resolved by the end of 2013.
 In March 2013, Cedar Fair announced that they were putting Geauga Lake's property up for sale again.
 Unlike before, they were willing to sell the land in parcels.
 Several companies showed interest in the land.
 On September 17, 2017, a plaque was unveiled in memory of the park.

 On August 25, 2020, it was announced that PulteGroup, a home construction company, would be building a housing development on the site of the Wildwater Kingdom parking lot.
-PulteGroup acquired the 245 acre portion of the property that is in the city limits of Aurora, Ohio for $2 million.
-The development, known as Renaissance Park at Geauga Lake, would include street names like "Carousel Court" and "Dipper Way" to pay tribute to former Geauga Lake attractions.
-PulteGroup said that homes will be available for sale by March 2021.
-In October 2020, developer Industrial Commercial Properties bought the remaining 377 acres of the property with plans to build homes, restaurants, and retail establishments there.
+PulteGroup acquired the 245 acre portion of the property for $2 million.
+The development, known as Renaissance Park at Geauga Lake, included street names like "Carousel Court" and "Dipper Way" to pay tribute to former Geauga Lake attractions.
+In October 2020, developer Industrial Commercial Properties bought the remaining 377 acres of the property with plans to build homes, restaurants, and retail establishments.

+On September 17, 2024, Aurora City Council unanimously voted to purchase 48 acres of land, along with the adjacent lake, from Industrial Commercial Properties.
+The land was acquired for a total of $5.3 million, including $1.3 million of stimulus money from the American Rescue Plan Act of 2021.
+The city of Aurora plans to develop this newly-acquired property as a public park, which may include amenities like a beach, pool, and a place for boating.
+The city council had announced their plans in spring 2023.

+Plans for 2025 include construction of a Meijer supercenter.